cms-sw/cms-sw.github.io/cms_coding_rules.md

 #### Libraries
 1. It is discouraged to have small packages (with couple of cc and header files).
 2. Functionality used by multiple packages should go in the `.../src` and `.../interface` directories.
-3. Only include files that expose a public interface should go into the `.../interface` directory.
+3. Only header files that expose a public interface should go into the `.../interface` directory.
 4. Include only files that are in the current directory, e.g.
 `#include "some_header.h"`
- or in the `. ./interface directory`, e.g
+ or in the `.../interface directory`, e.g
 **#include** `"Subsystem/Package/interface/some_header.h"`
 #### Plugins
 5. Put plugins (e.g. EDProducers, EDAnalyzers, etc.) into a `Package/Subpackage/plugins/` directory, with its dedicated `BuildFile.xml`.